pandazki/poorman-proxy/README.md

 ./proxy
 ```

-To run with an outbound proxy for all AI service requests:
+To run with an outbound proxy for all AI service requests (using the command-line flag):

 ```bash
 ./proxy -outbound-proxy-url="http://user:password@your-proxy-server.com:port"